 Rondina Huma was born on March 30, 1947 at Keams Canyon, Arizona.
-A member the Hopi-Tewa Kachina-Parrot Clan, she has lived in the village of Polacca at the foot of First Mesa almost her entire life.
-Self-taught, she has been making pottery since 1973.
+A member the Hopi-Tewa Kachina-Parrot Clan, she lived in the village of Polacca at the foot of First Mesa almost her entire life.
+Self-taught, she started producing pottery around 1973.
 She does everything in the traditional way, including her exceptional polishing and exquisite painting.

-Rondina won Best of Show twice at the Santa Fe Indian Market (1986 and 1996) as well as Best of Division and Best Traditional Pottery.
-She also won the Artist Choice Award at the 2001 Santa Fe Indian Market and Best of Class in 2002.
+Rondina earned Best of Show awards twice at the Santa Fe Indian Market (1986 and 1996) as well as Best of Division and Best Traditional Pottery.
+She also earned the Artist Choice Award at the 2001 Santa Fe Indian Market and Best of Class in 2002.

 She signs most of her pottery as: "Rondina Huma Tewa-Hopi" and with her clan symbol: a parrot.